Porfirio2002/cafe_stile/README.txt

-ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ
-ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ
-ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ
-ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ
-ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ
-ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ
-ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ
-ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ
-ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ
-ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ
-ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ
-ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ
-ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ
+ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ       ƇAƑƐ́ SƬILƐ        ƇAƑƐ́ SƬILƐ